subhayu99/Azure-telemetry-service/README.md

     Option
     Example/Link
-    - Select Try It in the upper-right corner of a code block.
+    Select Try It in the upper-right corner of a code block.
 This doesn't automatically copy text to Cloud Shell.
-    - Open Azure Cloud Shell in your browser.
+    Open Azure Cloud Shell in your browser.
-    - Select the Cloud Shell button on the menu in the upper-right corner of the Azure portal.
+    Select the Cloud Shell button on the menu in the upper-right corner of theAzure portal.

 ## Pre-Requisites